dhrumilankola/asterixdb-python-driver/README.md

-# PyAsterix: Python Connector for AsterixDB
+# PyAsterix: Python Connector for Apache AsterixDB

-PyAsterix is a feature-rich Python library designed for seamless interaction with AsterixDB, a scalable NoSQL database management system.
+PyAsterix is a feature-rich Python library designed for seamless interaction with Apache AsterixDB, a scalable NoSQL database management system.
 It offers two powerful interfaces: a low-level DB-API compliant interface and a high-level DataFrame API.

 ## Table of Contents
 - [Installation](#installation)